 Adagio knows this too.

 Despite his heart of steel, Hazel's clear affection for Erik has changed it regarding the boy.
-He can see the struggle, and despite it all, the boy does try to do the right thing.
+He can see the struggle, and despite it all, the boy does try to do what he thinks is best.
 He's not a traitor like his father, he is not unstable like his mother.
 He is not dangerous like either of them.
 He cares for people.
 He is kind.
 That is who Alerik Denhilov is.

 "I'm sorry."